Kimberly Osorio

-Kim Osorio (born June 14, 1974 in The Bronx, New York City) is an American journalist, writer, author, TV producer and personality.
-She was also a cast member on the American reality TV series, "The Gossip Game" on VH1.
+Kim Osorio (born June 14, 1974, in The Bronx, New York City) is an American journalist, writer, author, college professor, TV producer and personality.
+She was also a cast member on the reality TV series The Gossip Game on VH1.

 Life and career

 Early life and education

-Osorio was born in New York City to a Puerto Rican father and a mother of mixed racial background, African-American and Chinese American.
-She was raised in the Castle Hill section of the Bronx where she identified with Hip Hop culture in its early years and often speaks about the influence that its had on her life.
-After obtaining a B.A. in Fine Arts from Fordham University, she went on to earn a Juris Doctor from New York Law School.
-Osorio pursued a writing career after law school, going on to write primarily about hip hop music for music publications, such as Billboard, The Source, Vibe, Oneworld and XXL magazine.
-In 2000, Osorio began working at the Source magazine as the Associate Music Editor and after two years, was appointed to the position of Editor-In-Chief.
+Osorio was born in New York City to a Puerto Rican father and a mother of mixed racial background; African-American and Chinese American.
+She was raised in the Castle Hill section of the Bronx where she identified with hip-hop culture in its early years.
+She often speaks about the influence that it had on her life.

+After obtaining a B.A. in Fine Arts from Fordham University, she earned a Juris Doctor from New York Law School.

+Osorio pursued a writing career after law school, writing primarily about hip-hop music for music publications such as Billboard, The Source, Vibe, Oneworld and XXL magazine.

+In 2000, Osorio began working at The Source as associate music editor.
+After two years, she was appointed to the position of editor-in-chief.